pingcap/docs/tidb-cloud/size-your-cluster.md

 In the formula, you need to calculate `node num = ceil(overall expected performance ÷ performance per node)` first to get a rough node number, and then use the corresponding performance deviation coefficient to get the final result of the node number.

-For example, your overall expected performance is 110,000 QPS under a mixed workload, and you want to use 8 vCPU, 32 GiB TiKV nodes.
-Then you can calculate a rough number of TiKV nodes as follows:
+For example, your overall expected performance is 110,000 QPS under a mixed workload, your P95 latency is about 100 ms, and you want to use 8 vCPU, 32 GiB TiKV nodes.
+Then, you can get the estimated TiKV performance of an 8 vCPU, 32 GiB TiDB node from the preceding table (which is `17,800`), and calculate a rough number of TiKV nodes as follows:

 `node num = ceil(110,000 / 17,800 ) = 7`